XI

 Straight her eyeballs filmed with horror,

-And her crispy fillets207 shook,
+And her crispy fillets

 And her lips gasped through their foam,